UK rejects Trump call for Farage as US envoy

 - Trump said Farage would make a 'great' US ambassador

-London (CNN)The UK has rejected a suggestion by Donald Trump that it should appoint the figureheard of the Brexit movement, Nigel Farage, as ambassador to the US.
+London (CNN)The UK has rejected a suggestion by Donald Trump that it should appoint the figurehead of the Brexit movement, Nigel Farage, as ambassador to the US.

 But a spokesman for British Prime Minister Theresa May's office blocked the idea, telling CNN that the position was filled.